The Lepton Flavor Changing Decays and One-loop Muon Anomalous Magnetic Moment in the Extended Mirror Twin Higgs Models: The Lepton Flavor Violating Couplings in the twin higgs models

-In the MTH framework, the particle contents include two parts: the SM particles and its mirror copy of all the SM fields.
-The SM particles and the mirror sectors are related by the discrete $Z_2$ twin symmetry.
-The global symmetry of the Higgs sector in the simplest realization can be taken to be $SU(4)\times U(1)$.
-Both the global symmetry and the discrete symmetry are approximate.
-The global symmetry contains the SM electroweak gauge symmetries and twin gauge symmetries.
-The pseudo-Nambu-Goldstone bosons (pNGBs), which arises from the spontaneously breaking of the the global $SU(4)\times U(1)$ symmetry to $SU(3)\times U(1)$, contain the SM Higgs doublet.
-The Higgs mass, under the joint action of the global symmetry and the discrete twin symmetry, are protected from one loop quadratic divergence.
+In TH framework, the SM particles and their copies are related by the discrete $Z_2$ twin symmetry.
+To contain a residual custodial symmetry, the global symmetry of the Higgs sector in the simplest realization can be taken as $SO(8)$ or $SO(7)$ \cite{Barbieri:2015lqa,Batra:2008jy,1501.07890,1905.02203}.
+The SM Higgs doublet is a part of the pseudo-Nambu-Goldstone bosons (pNGBs), which arises from the spontaneously breaking of the global $SO(8)$($SO(7)$ ) symmetry into $SO(7)$( $G_2$).
+The neutral Higgs mass, under the joint action of the global symmetry and the discrete twin symmetry, is protected from one loop quadratic divergence.

+Besides the SM-like neutral Higgs, there would be charged Higgses.
+In some TH models, for different goals, extra scalars will be introduced.
+For example, in Ref.\cite{1702.04399}, a $SU(2)_L$ singlet charged scalar $S^+$ is introduced to provide suitable neutrino masses via couplings to the right-handed neutrinos, while in Refs.\cite{modif-mth4, modif-mth5-1905.00861}, a new scalar $\phi$ is added to have the similar effect in the couplings with the leptons.
+Another possiblity for the extra charged scalars to appear in the particle list is due to the enlarging breaking mode.
+To keep the breaking smallest, the economical breaking choices are chosen as above but it can be otherwise in some situation.
+For example, the breaking modes can be $SO(8)\to G_2$ or $SO(2N)\to SO(N)\times SO(N)$ \cite{2202.01228} (the former $N$ is for SM sector, while the latter, for twin sector).